• Skip to main content

 8. Question

-How many whales can you count in this photo?
+How many killer whales can you count in this picture?

 Correct